waimea-gkidd/200dtd-hrv-client-project/docs/0-requirements.md

 ## Identified Problem or Need

-Replace this text with a clearly stated problem or need that exists that your project will attempt to solve / fulfil.
+Taking notes for clients for my fathers HRV notes.

 ## End-User Requirements

-Replace this text with a description of your typical end-users and their specific needs / expectations / requirements.
+My father just needs a simple note taking platform which will keep his notes specific for himself.

 ## Proposed Solution

-Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have.
+I will create a note taking platform which will be used to take notes on different clients, set meeting and catchup dates as well as keep relevant and valuable info about clients.

 ---

 # Relevant Implications

-## NAME OF IMPLICATION 1
+## Usability Implications

+Getting Things Done Quickly and Easily.

+### Relevance to the System

+You want to minimize the amount of work done per customer.
+### Impact / Considerations

+Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

+## Functionality Implications

+### Relevance to the System

+### Impact / Considerations

+Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

+## Aesthetic Implications

 Replace this text with a clear explanation of what the implication means.